gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ### gem5 Resources

-We will return to gem5 Resources later in the bootcamp, but for now, you can think of them as a way to download and manage files needed for your simulation but don't acually specify the simulated computer system hardware.
+We will return to gem5 Resources later in the bootcamp, but for now, you can think of them as a way to download and manage files needed for your simulation but don't actually specify the simulated computer system hardware.
-Typiucally they are used to download and manage workloads, disk images, checkp[oints] needed for the simulation.
+Typically they are used to download and manage workloads, disk images, checkpoints needed for the simulation.

 Here we can search the available resource: <https://resources.gem5.org/>.